MarkusRosen/markusrosen.github.io/_posts/2020-01-22-create-maps-with-python.md

 | 37100  | 7126562155 | 2301   | restaurant | Duinberk           | POINT (522497.422 6928134.759) |
 | 37111  | 7137254485 | 2301   | restaurant | Vleesch noch Visch | POINT (542280.944 6869060.363) |

-load the shapefile for the city of amsterdam
+Looks good so far!
+Now to load the shapefile for the city of Amsterdam in a similar manner as before:
 {% highlight python %}
 city = gpd.read_file("./data/geojson.json")
 city = city.to_crs({"init": "EPSG:3857"})